Eliza Haycraft: Biography

-Haycraft was born on the 14th of February, 1820.
-She moved to St. Louis, Missouri from Callaway County, Missouri in 1840, reportedly arriving in a canoe.
-She fled her original home after being cast out by her parents, because she was seduced by a lover at the age of twenty.
+Haycraft was born on February 14, 1820.
+She moved to St. Louis, Missouri, from Callaway County, Missouri, in 1840, reportedly arriving in a canoe.
+She fled her original home because her parents cast her out after she was seduced by a lover at the age of twenty.
 She arrived in St. Louis destitute, with only the option of selling herself as a courtesan.

 Haycraft took advantage of the brief legalization of prostitution in her city, and soon became the owner and manager of a brothel, doing well in business despite her inability to read and write.
 She signed her name with an "X", and avoided using banks.

 She bought commercial and residential property, and rented it back out.
 By the time the Civil War had started, she had two working operations in the continually-growing St. Louis.
 At the end of the war, she had five.
 Throughout her career, she was known for being a generous philanthropist, refusing to turn away the city's poor, offering them help and financial aid.
+Her timing was impeccable, because St. Louis grew from 36,000 to 350,000 people between 1840 and 1870, and countless young men passed through on their way west.
+However, the Civil War was her biggest boon.
+When the Civil War started, Haycraft had two working establishments.
+By the time it finished, she had five, and had also bought commercial and residential property, signing the deeds with an X because she was unable to write her name.

+Haycraft earned $12,500 in 1867, enough to be listed as one of "Our Solid Men" on the list of men who earn more than $1,000 per year published each year.
+In spite of her inability to read, Haycraft was smart enough to build a vast brothel empire in St. Louis, which she rented to her fellow madams.